wardbell/bardjs/README.md

 We may wish to leave such diagnostic logging behind ... inert for the most part but ready to go again in a future visit.
 We can turn conditional logging on with `bard.debugging(true)` and off again with `bard.debugging(false)`.
 When debugging is off, calls to `bard.log` do nothing.

 Some of bard's own methods call `bard.log`.

+<a name="mockService"></a>
+## mockService

+**Quickly create a mock for any service with spies and return values for every service member.**

+It can be painful to mock a dependency with a large API.
+Suppose, for example, that our app has a `dataservice` with 30 members.
+We want to test a particular controller that depends on this service.

+That controller might call *any* of the service methods, either during initialization or when subjected to test conditions.
+For this round of tests, we only care when it calls the `dataservice.getAvengers` method.

+No matter what the controller does, the `dataservice` must not dispatch requests to a server.
+It's obviously terrible if the controller calls a missing method and the mock blows up.
+We'll have to mock every `dataservice` member ... and remember to update it as the `dataservice` evolves.

+Such a mock `dataservice` is tedious to write by hand, especially when we don't care what most of the members do.
+The bard `mockService` makes writing this fake a lot easier.
+The entire setup could be as simple as:

+    beforeEach(function() {

+        bard.appModule('app.avengers');
+        bard.inject(this, '$controller', '$q', '$rootScope', 'dataservice');

+        bard.mockService(dataservice, {
+            getAvengers: $q.when(avengers),
+            _default:    $q.when([])
+        });

+        controller = $controller('Avengers');
+        $rootScope.$apply();
+    });

+The details of `mockService` configuration are described in *bard.js*.
+You'll find  usage examples in the test coverage (look for *~/tests/bard.mockService.spec.js*).

+We trust you can see the core ideas in this example:

+* you give `mockService` an instance of the real `dataservice` to act as a template.
+* the `mockService` replaces every `dataservice` member with a fake implementation.
+* all methods are stubbed with [sinon spies](http://sinonjs.org/docs/#spies "sinon spies").
+* you can supply return values (such as fulfilled promises) for *specific* methods.
+* you determine default return values for the remaining *unspecified* methods.

+In this case, we arranged for the `getAvengers` method to return a resolved promise with fake "avenger" objects.
+The other 29 methods return a resolved promise with an empty array.

+That's easier to write and read than a mock `dataservice` with thirty hand-coded stub methods.

+And here are two mocha/chai tests that could follow that setup:

+    it('controller activation gets avengers', function() {
+        controller.activate(); // calls `dataservice.getAvengers`
+        $rootScope.$apply();   // flush pending promises

+        expect(controller.avengers).to.have.length(avengers.length); // same number as mocked

+        expect(dataservice.getAvengers).to.have.been.calledOnce; // it's a spy
+    });

+    // Call one of the default mock methods which should return
+    // a promise resolving to an empty array
+    // Note that the controller would not have called this on its own it('can call fake `dataservice.getNews`', function() {

+        dataservice.getNews().then(function(news) {
+            expect(news).to.have.length(0);
+        });

+        $rootScope.$apply(); // flush pending promises

+        // verify that `getNews` is actually a spy expect(dataservice.getNews).to.have.been.calledOnce;
+    });